xtgg4310/AquaScan_Artifact/README.md

 Please see the README.md in image_reconstruction folder.

 ### object detection
-We have three code:
+We have three codes:
-* pre_sonar_bias.py: remove the bias caused by mechnical rotation of sonar (seldom happen)
+* pre_sonar_bias.py: remove the bias caused by mechanical rotation of sonar (seldom happens)
-* pre_sonar.py: denoise sonar images and detect object on the sonar image.
+* pre_sonar.py: denoise sonar images and detect objects on the sonar image.
-* pre_sonar_opt_yoho: optimze the dynamic object detection with binary search
+* pre_sonar_opt_yoho: optimize the dynamic object detection with binary search

 #### Usage Guide
 #### Parameters of pre_sonar_opt_yoho.py